Enjoy winter sports with the right insurance coverage

 Some insurance plans may already include incidents or unforeseen events that could occur during your winter activities.
 However, other situations may require you to take out specific insurance.
 It all depends on your situation and the event requiring potential coverage.

 Even if you’re not at home, your home insurance can protect you from potentially costly unforeseen events.
-For instance, civil liability is included in most home insurance policies.
+For instance, legal liability is included in home insurance policies.
 It covers bodily injury or property damage you may involuntarily cause another person anywhere in the world.

-In concrete terms, if you were responsible for a collision with another skier on the slopes, you could be sued, and your civil liability coverage could assume your defence.
-If you’re at fault, your civil liability insurance may allow compensation to be paid to the injured person.
+In concrete terms, if you were responsible for a collision with another skier on the slopes, you could be sued, and your legal liability coverage could assume your defence.
+If you’re at fault, your personal liability insurance may allow compensation to be paid to the injured person.

 Clothing and equipment